Get more information on occupational exposures from needlesticks, sharps injuries, splashes, etc. (accessible by Jefferson staff and students only)

 - Know your patient's name and MR# as well as the name of the attending physician of the source patient.

 - Physicians ordering post exposure testing on source patients should choose "exposure panel-source patient" in the A-Z directory of laboratory tests in JeffChart.
 This is the only testing needed for source patients and includes a stat HIV, Hepatitis C antibody, and Hepatitis B surface antigen.
-Written informed consent is necessary for HIV testing.
+Informed consent is necessary for HIV testing.

 UHS will discuss the risks of your exposure and advise whether or not further treatment or evaluation is necessary.
 All testing in UHS is performed free of charge for Jefferson employees.
 Please call 215-955-6835 with any questions.